-Blake Northcott is a Canadian author, producer, and screenwriter.
+Blake Northcott is a Canadian author, screenwriter, teacher, and producer.

 In July 2020 Northcott made her DC Comics debut with 'Catwoman' #23; it sold out at the distributor level before it hit stores, and ten days later a 2nd printing was announced.
 The 2nd printing of issue #23 sold out in August 2020, and the follow-up issue, Catwoman #24, sold out before it hit stores as well.